ikuo/garapon4s/README.md

 ### a.
 Set up using project template
 Publish Garapon4S by `sbt publish-local` and setup [giter8](https://github.com/n8han/giter8).

-Generate project using the template of [garapo4s_client](https://github.com/ikuo/android-app.g8/tree/garapon4s_client) as follows:
+Generate a project using the template of [garapo4s_client](https://github.com/ikuo/android-app.g8/tree/garapon4s_client) as follows:
 ```